it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 - Encrypt Transmittal of Username and Authentication Credentials - Ensure that all account usernames and authentication credentials are transmitted across networks using encrypted channels.

 [AMW: Does this include password reset links sent via email?]
+[PL: looking over some OWASP recommendations, they acknowledge that emails are potentially not encrypted and hence why the recommend security questions as part of the process, we have "strong password reset" as level 2 currently. the links shouldn't be the only factor for the password reset]

 >This includes network traffic and data moved using removable media.